 Cleanup Date: July 18th, 2020

-Our last cleanup date was May 9th so we don't expect a large build-up of things to pick up since then but we still need your help.
-We meet at 8:30 am for a brief safety meeting then head out.
+Our last cleanup date should have been in April however, due to the COVID-19 pandemic, the State temporarily suspended the Adopt A Highway program.
+Our previous cleanup before then was in October of 2019 so we are expecting a large build-up of things to pick up since then and we will need your help.
+We will meet at 8:30 am for a brief safety meeting then head out.
 We meet at the Wingate Hotel at I-475 and Hill road.
 Volunteers can email Ed Turley to let him know you are attending or Register for the event at the link below.
 Depending on how many volunteers we have plan on staying 3 to 4 hours.
 Nobody under 12 years old allowed.

 Grow Your Skills

 It is particularly important for Project Managers to maintain and improve their project management knowledge and skills to stay competitive in the market.
 PMP certification is a critical component.
 As, during the resent years, project management discipline took a step toward more flexible and dynamic project management methodologies, in addition to the traditional waterfall approach, several new emerging methodologies became in high demand.
 Thus, training and credentialing in these methodologies became highly sough after among Project Management professionals.
 It is especially relevant in today's economic climate.

 |New Members This Year||20|